vandycknick/nyancat.cs/README.md

 dotnet tool update --global nyancat
 ```

-When everything is installed just type `nyancat` in your favorite terminal.
-Have fun! 🎉
+When everything is installed just type `nyancat` in your favourite terminal and have fun! 🎉

 ## Usage